pkramme/btsoot/README.md

 ### Backup a block
 `btsoot backup <block-name>`
 The program will search for the latest changes, and compare them with the previous, which it then copyies to their paths on the remote location.
-Previous to 0.5 there were two commands `scan` and `backup`.
-This were not practical, as both were used together while one on its own were unecessary.
+Prior to 0.5 there were two commands `scan` and `backup`.
+This wasn't practical, as both were used together while one on its own was unecessary, so they got removed.
 **This also means that you MUST NOT change the remote files per hand.
 BTSOOT will not know about any changed file that it didn't changed itself.** BTSOOT does not check the remote files for integrity.
 It is your responsibility that they are not broken

 ### Restore a block
 This is not implemented yet.
-In case of a dataloss, you have to copy them manually back to the source folder.
+In case of a data loss, you would have to copy them manually back to the source folder.

 ---